Get started with the Speech Devices SDK

 private static final String DeviceGeometry = "Circular6+1"; private static final String SelectedGeometry = "Circular6+1";

 Variable Meaning Available values

-Build the application by choosing Run 'app' from the Run menu.
-The Select Deployment Target dialog appears.
-Choose your device and click OK to deploy the application to the device.
+Select your device, and then select OK to deploy the application to the device.

-The Speech Devices SDK example application starts, displaying the options shown here.
+The Speech Devices SDK example application starts and displays the following options:

-For more development information, see Roobo's development guide.
+For more development information, see the ROOBO development guide.

-Roobo provides a tool that captures all audio to flash memory, which may help in troubleshooting audio issues.
+ROOBO provides a tool that captures all audio to flash memory.
+It might help you troubleshoot audio issues.
 A version of the tool is provided for each development kit configuration.
-Choose your device at the Roobo site, then click the ROOBO Tools link at the bottom of the page.
+On the ROOBO site, select your device, and then select the ROOBO Tools link at the bottom of the page.